Discover the bestselling BillyOh Fraya Log Cabin

 How to Maintain a Shed

 Since pressure-treating is quite a complex process, manufacturers usually handle it themselves.
 It’s offered as a standard or as an upgrade, meaning the timber is treated before the shed is delivered.
-While this adds to the upfront cost, it can save you a lot in the long run by reducing maintenance expenses.
+While this adds to the upfront cost, it can save you a lot by reducing maintenance expenses in the long run.

 Tongue and groove cladding

 Tongue and groove cladding, or T&G, is a special wooden board used in building wooden structures.
-These panels slot together like a puzzle, creating a protective outer layer for the shed.
-Such designs help improve insulation, weather resistance, and appearance.
+These panels slot together like a puzzle, creating a wind-tight and water-resistant barrier.
+This design helps improve the shed’s structural integrity, insulation, weather resistance, and appearance.

 Roofing and drainage